T. K. Sreepada Rao: Career

+From 1971 to 1973, he was a fellow in renal medicine at State University of New York Downstate Medical Center, and Kings County Hospital.
+After passing the American Board of Internal Medicine, he was awarded a fellowship from the American College of Physicians.
+Subsequently, he was also board-certified in the sub-specialty of Nephrology.
+During his fellowship, he published his original work on heroin-associated nephropathy inThe New England Journal of Medicine.
+In 1984, he described for the first time renal disease in patients with acquired immunodeficiency syndrome (AIDS).
+His original work, "AIDS Associated Nephropathy", was published in The New England Journal of Medicine in 1984.

-Rao started working at SUNY Downstate Medical Center as a nephrologist, and because of his extensive contribution to medical literature, and services to the university, he was promoted as professor of medicine, and associate director of renal diseases. he was also the director of hemodialysis services at Kings County Hospital, and a consultant in nephrology at Brooklyn Veterans Administration Hospital.
-He has published more than 130 scientific articles and chapters in text books.
-He is the founding member, past president, board of trustees, and CME chairman of the American Association of Physicians of Queens and Long Island chapter.
+Rao started working at SUNY Downstate Medical Center as a nephrologist.
+He was promoted to professor of medicine and associate director of renal diseases.
+He was also the director of hemodialysis services at Kings County Hospital and a consultant in nephrology at Brooklyn Veterans Administration Hospital.
+He has published more than 130 scientific articles and chapters in textbooks.
+He is the founding member, past president, board of trustees, and CME chairman of the American Association of Physicians Queens and Long Island chapter.

 Rao was the nephrologist who cared for Jayaprakash Narayan when he visited the United States.
-He was also nephrologist in charge of Honorable M. G. Ramachandran, Chief Minister of Tamil Nadu, and Honorable Chenna Reddy, Chief Minister of Andrapradesh, both of whom underwent renal Organ transplantation at Downstate Medical Center in United States.
-He was also consultant for the Governor of Pondicherry who suffered renal insufficiency.
+He was also a nephrologist in charge of M. G. Ramachandran, chief minister of Tamil Nadu, and Chenna Reddy, chief minister of Andhra Pradesh, both of whom underwent renal organ transplantation at Downstate Medical Center.
+He was also a consultant for the Governor of Pondicherry, who suffered renal insufficiency.

-For his achievements he has been awarded honorary degrees from Madras University, and Manipal University.
-He is also honorary visiting professor at Rajiv Gandhi University in Karnataka state..y of Nephrology, Indian Association of Long Island, and Bangalore Medical College Alumni Association.
-He has delivered scientific lectures in Japan, Israel, Paris, Holland, India and other countries.